 |number||-||The number that is to be rounded up|

 |[significance]||-||[significance] argument is ignored.Note that the arithmetic sign of the|

-In the following spreadsheet, the Excel Iso.Ceiling function is used to round the positive and negative numbers 22.25 and -22.25 to different significance values.
+The following spreadsheet shows the Excel Iso.Ceiling function, used to round the positive and negative numbers 22.25 and -22.25 to different significance values.

 The above examples show how:

 For further details and examples of the Excel Iso.Ceiling function, see the Microsoft Office website.